daonb/go-spacemesh/CONTRIBUTING.md

 3. Provide at least one integration test for each feature with a flow which involves more than one function call.
 Your tests should reflect the main ways that your code should be used.
 4. Run `go mod tidy`, `go fmt ./...` and `make lint` to format and lint your code before submitting your PR.
 5. Make sure that all CI tasks pass.
 CI is integrated with our github issues.
 If a test fails, commit a fix and wait for the CI system to build your PR and run all tests.
+6. If it's a notable change, add a line about it in `CHANGELOG.md`, under the `Unreleased~ version.

 # Adding new dependencies
 - Check for existing 3rd-party packages in the vendor folder `./vendor` before adding a new dependency.